ScoopInstaller/Scoop/.github/CONTRIBUTING.md

 ### Manifest format

-When you publish a Pull-Request the AppVeyor pipeline will be executed and check for formatting errors inside your manifests.
+When Pull-Request is published, the AppVeyor pipeline is executed with various manifests errors.
-Best practice for always passing all checks is to run [checkver][checkver] or [format][formatjson] scripts before posting Pull-Request.
+Best practice for always passing all checks is to run [checkver][checkver] or [format][formatjson] scripts before submitting Pull-Request.

-[checkver][checkver], [format][formatjson] and other scripts under `bin` folder are PowerShell scripts which should run on all platforms (Linux, MacOS with `pwsh`), so you are not tied with Windows platform.
+[checkver][checkver], [format][formatjson], and other scripts under the `bin` folder are PowerShell scripts that should run on all platforms (Linux, macOS with `pwsh`), so you are not tied with Windows platform.
 All of them are ported into each bucket with prefilled parameters.

 #### Manifest naming

-All manifests name under official buckets should meet these conventions
+All manifests name under official buckets should meet these conventions.

 1. All characters should be lowercased
-1. `-` is used as separator when application name contains space
+1. `-` is used as a separator when the application name contains space

 <!-- @ScoopInstaller/maintainers Anything else? -->